alih92/Bootstrap-Portfolio/README.md

 I started off with using a Bootstrap Navbar which I then styled using CSS.
 I then used a jumbotron for the hero section, portraying an image of myself and a quick description of who I am.
 Next, i used cards, utilizing the grid system of bootstrap, to display projects I have worked on so far.
 Then, the skills section as completed using the progress bar library in bootstrap.
 Cards again were used to portray a quick Bio section and Contact information.
 I finished off with a footer which includes links on different methods of contacting me.
 The HTML and CSS has been widely commented to easily identify different sections of the page.

+<a href="https://alih92.github.io/Bootstrap-Portfolio/">Click here for my Personal Portfolio webpage</a>

 ![Alt text](<Screenshot 2023-10-19 at 14.20.08.png>)